BryanHarrisScripts/Afterglow-Echoes-of-Sentience/Afterglow v10 X Rewrite Bryan E. Harris 2023.md

 #### INT.
 REN'S ANTIQUE-LADEN HOME OFFICE - MORNING

 REN enters, a stark contrast to the futuristic world outside.
-He glances at an old, motionless watch on his wrist, then scans aged newspaper clippings on the walls.
-The room's ambiance hints at past tragedies.
+He glances at an old, motionless watch on his wrist,<br>
+then scans aged newspaper clippings on the walls.
+The room's ambiance hints at past tragedies.<br>

 #### CUT TO: